José Ulises Macías Salcedo

+José Ulises Macías Salcedo (29 October 1940 – 22 April 2026) was a Mexican Roman Catholic prelate who served as bishop of Mexicali (1984–1996) and archbishop of Hermosillo (1996–2016).

+Biography

-José Ulises Macías Salcedo, Archbishop emeritus of the Archdiocese of Hermosillo, was born in León, Guanajuato, Mexico, on October 29, 1940.
+Macías Salcedo was born in León, Guanajuato, on 29 October 1940.

 He studied humanities in the Seminary of his native city, and studied philosophy and theology at the Pontifical Gregorian University in Rome, where later received a Licentiate in Philosophy.

-He was then ordained a priest in León, Guanajuato, on April 10, 1966.
+Macías Salcedo was then ordained a priest in León on 10 April 1966.

 Named bishop for the Diocese of Mexicali by Pope John Paul II, on 16 June 1984, and consecrated on 29 July, in the city of Mexicali, presided over by Apostolic Delegate Archbishop Girolamo Prigione.

-Pope John Paul II named him the third Archbishop of the Archdiocese of Hermosillo on August 19, 1996, and he took possession on 29 October of the same year.
+Pope John Paul II named him the third Archbishop of the Archdiocese of Hermosillo on 19 August 1996, and he took possession on 29 October of the same year.